Everything You Need to Know About VA Home Loans, Part 1

 In Arizona, disabled veterans as well as widows and widowers of veterans receive property tax exemptions.
 In addition, any compensation received by active-duty service members is not subject to income tax for any month the member is paid while on active duty.2

-Be sure to do some research to see what additional benefits your state or county might offer.
+Be sure to do some research to see what additional VA benefits your state or county might offer.

 Monthly Mortgage Payments: the Basic Allowance for Housing